Minister of Innovation and Advanced Education

-Don Scott was elected as the Member of the Legislative Assembly for Fort McMurray-Conklin on April 23, 2012, and was appointed by Premier Redford as the Associate Minister – Accountability, Transparency and Transformation on May 8, 2012.
+Don Scott was elected as the Member of the Legislative Assembly for Fort McMurray-Conklin on April 23, 2012.
+On September 15, 2014 he was appointed Minister of Innovation and Advanced Education.
+Additionally he serves as Deputy Government House Leader.

 A graduate of the University of New Brunswick and the University of Cambridge, Don has worked as a lawyer in Fort McMurray for more than 10 years.
 In 2006 he founded the McMurray Law Office, where he practises in the areas of family, real estate and business law.
 During his time in England in the late 1990s he served as an assistant solicitor with the Bloody Sunday inquiry, a 12-year public inquiry into the killing of 13 civilians by British soldiers.
 In 2010 Don was appointed to the Queen’s Counsel of Alberta.